 To understand autocracies' active adoption of reforms promoting women's rights, we need to place this development in the context of the rise of the post-Cold War liberal world order.
 Before the 1990s, women's political inclusion and general empowerment figured little in democracy promotion.
-As gender equality reached the international agenda, however, the repertoire of democracy-developing efforts gradually expanded to emphasize the representativeness of political systems.6 With this, the idea of women's inclusion became an integral aspect of democracy-promotion efforts, to the point where gender equality and democracy are now widely seen as intimately connected and have been described as inseparable "bundled norms."7
+As gender equality reached the international agenda, however, the repertoire of democracy-developing efforts gradually expanded to emphasize the representativeness of political systems.
+With this, the idea of women's inclusion became an integral aspect of democracy-promotion efforts, to the point where gender equality and democracy are now widely seen as intimately connected and have been described as inseparable "bundled norms."

 The international community has thus increasingly embraced this bundling of democracy and gender while democracy promotion has gained in importance and influenced the behavior and strategies of autocrats.
-In the post-Cold War era, authoritarian states, particularly those with links to Western democracies, have responded to pushes for democracy by developing formal democratic institutions and opening up
+In the post-Cold War era, authoritarian states, particularly those with links to Western democracies, have responded to pushes for democracy by developing formal democratic institutions and opening up to elections.
+These are not countries undergoing transitions to democracy, however.

-The idea behind autocratic genderwashing is to help a regime appear progressive, liberal, and democratic while diverting attention from its persistent authoritarian practices. to elections.8 These are not countries undergoing transitions to democracy, however.
 They are, rather, electoral autocracies or competitive authoritarian regimes that allow multiparty elections, but only in a distorted, manipulated form.
 Just as autocrats have learned to exploit the institution of the multiparty election in order to signal the presence of a democracy that is not really there, so also have these rulers learned to use gender equality in a similar way.
 By announcing its adherence to a gender quota in parliament, for instance, an authoritarian regime can pose as committed to the democratic value of inclusion while sidestepping pressures to allow that parliament to be freely and fairly elected.